nestjs/docs.nestjs.com/content/microservices/grpc.md

 package proto_example;
 import public "orders/service.proto";
 ```
-> Few things that are very important to note in file-examples above:
+> info **Important** Few things need to be noted for file-examples above:\
-> 1) All `import` statements are lack of `./` or `../` relative directory symbols,
+1) All `import` statements are lack of `./` or `../` relative directory symbols,
-> that is default behavior when designing protobufs with compatibility with other
+that is default behavior when designing protobufs with compatibility with other
-> platforms than Node.
+platforms than Node.\
->
-> 2) All references to classes which were imported happened through calling their
+2) All references to classes which were imported happened through calling their
-> namespace before their name: `common.shipments.ShipmentType`
+namespace before their name: `common.shipments.ShipmentType`\
->
-> 3) All `import` statements started relative to proto `root` folder name
+3) All `import` statements started relative to proto `root` folder name

 ##### How to define loader statement for that case